 If already in removal proceedings, the person can submit the application to the immigration court judge.

 The least favorable alternative is to request asylum upon arrival to the United States, from the officer at the point of entry, such as a border crossing or airport.
 See How to Get Asylum in the U.S. for information on the application process.

-Asylees have the right to remain in the U.S. indefinitely (at least until conditions in their home country return to normal).
+People who have been granted asylum in the U.S. (asylees) have the right to remain in the U.S. indefinitely, or at least until conditions in their home country return to normal.
 They can apply for a work permit as soon as their asylum is approved.
-Some can apply for a work permit while they're still in the asylum application process, depending on timing; it's allowed where their case take a long time to process for reasons not having to do with their own requests for delay.
+Some can apply for a work permit while they're still in the asylum application process, depending on timing; it's allowed only where their case took a long time to process, for reasons not having to do with their own requests for delay.